asiajo/face_detection_algorithms_comparison/ReadMe.md

 time [INFO] Dlib Hog                   found faces on  9, out of 13 pictures in   205 milliseconds.
 On  0 pictures it made a mistake and found more than one face.
 Achieved accuracy of correct findings: 69% and mistake rate: 00% time [INFO] Dlib cnn                   found faces on 11, out of 13 pictures in   810 milliseconds.
 On  0 pictures it made a mistake and found more than one face.
 Achieved accuracy of correct findings: 84% and mistake rate: 00% time [INFO] face recognition using hog found faces on 10, out of 13 pictures in   476 milliseconds.
 On  1 pictures it made a mistake and found more than one face.
-Achieved accuracy of correct findings: 76% and mistake rate: 07%
+Achieved accuracy of correct findings: 76% and mistake rate: 07% time [INFO] face recognition using cnn found faces on 13, out of 13 pictures in   288 milliseconds.
+On  0 pictures it made a mistake and found more than one face.
+Achieved accuracy of correct findings: 100% and mistake rate: 00%
 </pre></code><br>

 On sample, randomly scrapped from internet photos containing exactly one person on the picture